Sex After a Hysterectomy (and Advice for Husbands)

 Fortunately, there are non-hormonal methods available that can support women facing sexual dysfunction post-hysterectomy:

-• Vaginal lubricants and moisturizers
+• Vaginal lubricants and vaginal moisturizer

 • Vaginal dilators